dclelland/UrsusChat/README.md

 - [ ] DM/New chat/Join chat
     - Popover modal for chat name...?
 - [ ] Will eventually need to display invites
+- [ ] Need to retain the selected chat list row; it pops automatically on chat update

 ### Chat list row